+Fig. 1.
+Study logic.

-Figure 1.
-Simultaneously to the evaluation of previous market forecasts and new data gathering (where required), a software tool (see screenshot in Figure 8) was developed, in order to be able to change the input parameters of the market model very fast and thus identify market sensitivities.
-For satellite navigation equipment a very precise forecast was possible, whereas not for the market of related services.
-Therefore, Monte-Carlo-Simulations were performed to quantify the service-related sensitivities.
-Based on the results for the market potential the tool also involved the investigation of the Value-Adding-Chain.
+satellite navigation equipment, a very precise forecast was possible, whereas not for the market of related services.
+Therefore, Monte-Carlo simulations were performed to quantify the service-related sensitivities.
+Based on the results for the market potential, the tool also involved the investigation of the Value-Adding-Chain.

-To determine the market potential and the effects on the Value-Adding-Chain the following set of parameters was implemented in the computer-based model for the market:
+To determine the market potential and the effects on the Value-Adding-Chain, the following set of parameters was implemented in the computer-based model for the market:

-- Number of equipment (e.g. number of new cars) and services including a linear/quadratic trend model - Equipment penetration factor (percentage of e.g. new cars equipped with a satellite navigation system) including a linear/quadratic trend model
+- Number of equipment (e.g. number of new cars) and services including a linear/quadratic trend model, - Equipment penetration factor (percentage of e.g. new cars equipped with a satellite navigation system) including a linear/quadratic trend model, - Prices/charges including a linear/quadratic trend model, - Investment cycles, - Sales taxes, value of production, industrial cost breakdown structures and

-- Prices/Charges including a linear/quadratic trend model - Investment cycles - Sales taxes, value of production, industrial cost breakdown structures - Sensitivity analysis based on best-/worst-case scenarios (Monte-Carlo-Simulations)
+• Sensitivity analysis based on best-/worst-case scenarios (Monte-Carlo simulations).